2010 Senior Open Championship

 The 2010 Senior Open Championship was a senior major golf championship and the 24th Senior Open Championship, held from 22–25 July at Carnoustie Golf Links in Carnoustie, Scotland.
 It was the first Senior Open Championship played at the course and the eighth Senior Open Championship played as a senior major championship.

 World Golf Hall of Fame member Bernhard Langer won by one stroke over 1995 U.S. Open champion Corey Pavin.
 The 2010 event was Langer's first senior major championship victory.

 Venue

 The 2010 event was the first Senior Open Championship played at Carnoustie.
-The course came to host the Senior Open Championship for a second time six years later, in 2016.
+The course would host the Senior Open Championship for a second time six years later, in 2016.

 Course layout

 Field

-The field consisted of 144 competitors: 136 professionals and 8 amateurs.
+The field of 144 competitors included 136 professionals and 8 amateurs.
 An 18-hole stroke play qualifying round was held on Monday, 19 July for players who were not already exempt.